ZaydH/hummingbird/README.md

 ## Slurm

 This is a protocol for running batch jobs.
 I have included an example in the "examples" folder.
 You need to modify the parameters in `<...>` brackets.
 Pay special care to select the right partition.
-This is done by removing one of the preciding pound signs ("#").
+This is done by removing one of the preceding pound signs ("#").

+Harvard compiled a set of [useful sbatch commands](https://www.rc.fas.harvard.edu/resources/documentation/convenient-slurm-commands/).
+Examples of commands I have used include: `squeue` to check the status of a command, `scancel` to kill a running job, and `scontrol`.

 ## Loading Modules